 With the electrification of the automobile continuing at an accelerated pace, many wonder what type of motor is best for the modern electric drivetrain.

 Could it be a three-phase induction motor or a permanent magnet motor?
 Both motors are currently in use in electric vehicles.
-Both offer high efficiency and good performance.
+Both offer high efficiency and reliable performance.
 But which is better?

 There’s a strong argument to the permanent magnet motor being superior to the induction motor.
 The inherent advantages of powder metallurgy -- potential for increased motor performance and lower overall cost -- can be an effective tool in producing these drive systems.